flexera-public/policy_templates/cost/forecasting/commitment_forecast/README.md

 ## Functional Details

-- This policy supports a group of Billing Centers or the entire Organization.
+- This policy supports a commitment target amount for a single Cloud Service Provider (e.g., AWS) or the entire Organization.
-- This policy uses the last month before current to guarantee full data.
-- This policy produces a straight-line forecast by dividing the earliest month in the dataset by the last month in the dataset.
+- This policy produces a view of forecasted spend to the specified end date, based on previous spend to date from the specified start date.

 ### Input Parameters